-One of the closest works to our approach is the implementation of a new scheduling class called SCHED DEADLINE for the Linux kernel that adds EDF scheduling policy support to Linux [14].
+The implementation of a new scheduling class called SCHED_DEADLINE for the Linux kernel that adds EDF scheduling policy support to Linux is done in [16].
 It is also motivated by acknowledging the fact that due to limited support for specifying timing constraints for real-time tasks (e.g., deadline) and lack of control over them, feasibility study of the system under development and guaranteeing the timing requirements of tasks are not possible.
 There are however several differences between this work and ours.
 It focuses only on mechanisms for adding EDF scheduling policy to the Linux kernel, while we target the problem in a more general manner and allowing the scheduling policy to be configurable.
-Our focus is mainly on improving the monitoring of real-time events by providing more control over real-time tasks and more knowledge about their timing constraints to the scheduler regardless of the scheduling policy.
-Moreover, we try to provide an abstraction layer around the core scheduler to hide platform-dependent implementation details from the user, while SCHED DEADLINE tries to solve a different problem and is basically added as a separate module to the system.
+Our focus is mainly on improving the monitoring of real-time events by providing more control over realtime tasks and providing more knowledge about their timing constraints to the scheduler regardless of the scheduling policy and without modifying the core scheduler.
+Moreover, we try to provide an abstraction layer around the core scheduler to hide platform-dependent implementation details from the user while SCHED_DEADLINE tries to solve a different problem and is basically added as a separate module to the system.

-One concept which also introduces different levels of abstraction around a core scheduler is Hierarchical Scheduling Framework (HSF) [10], [15].
+One concept which also introduces different levels of abstraction around a core scheduler is Hierarchical Scheduling Framework (HSF) [10], [17].
 There are fundamental differences between what we introduced here and HSF.
 HSF is a modular approach in which a system is divided into several subsystems.
 The subsystems are scheduled by a global (core) scheduler, while the tasks in each subsystem are scheduled by local (sub-system) level schedulers.
 The structure that we introduced here does not try to divide a system into different subsystems where each of these subsystems may be scheduled differently by a different scheduler.

 There are also studies that focus on execution monitoring of real-time systems.
-Many of these studies, such as [16], try to predict timing violations in the system in different ways, for example, using statistical models.
+Many of these studies, such as [18], try to predict timing violations in the system in different ways, for example, using statistical models.
 Our suggested approach does not to try to predict violations and produces precise monitoring information for behavior of real-time tasks and violation of timing constraints.
 The monitoring part in our approach is coupled with the scheduler and by bringing awareness to the scheduler about the type of tasks it is scheduling, monitoring such information becomes a natural and straightforward part of the scheduler.